European Commission: Press

 Communication with the press is handled by the Directorate-General Communication.
-The Commission's chief spokesperson is Eric Mamer who holds the midday press briefings, commonly known as the "Midday Presser".
+The Commission's chief spokesperson is Paula Pinho who holds the midday press briefings, commonly known as the "Midday Presser".
 It takes place every weekday in the Commission's press room at the Berlaymont where journalists may ask questions to the Commission officials on any topic and legitimately expect to get an "on the record" answer for live TV.
 Such a situation is unique in the world.

 As an integral part of the Directorate-General for Communication, the Spokesperson's Service, in coordination with the Executive Communication Adviser in the President's Cabinet, supports the President and Commissioners so that they can communicate effectively.
 On political communication matters, the chief spokesperson reports directly to the President of the European Commission.

-It has been noted by one researcher that the press releases issued by the Commission are uniquely political.
-A release often goes through several stages of drafting which emphasises the role of the Commission and is used "for justifying the EU and the Commission" increasing their length and complexity.
+It has been noted by one researcher that the press releases issued by the commission are uniquely political.
+A release often goes through several stages of drafting which emphasises the role of the commission and is used "for justifying the EU and the Commission" increasing their length and complexity.
 Where there are multiple departments involved a press release can also be a source of competition between areas of the Commission and Commissioners themselves.
 This also leads to an unusually high number of press releases, and is seen as a unique product of the EU's political set-up.

 There is a larger press corps in Brussels than Washington, D.C.; in 2020, media outlets in every Union member-state had a Brussels correspondent.
 Although there has been a worldwide cut in journalists, the considerable press releases and operations such as Europe by Satellite and EuroparlTV leads many news organisations to believe they can cover the EU from these source and news agencies.
-In the face of high-level criticism, the Commission shut down Presseurop on 20 December 2013.
+The Commission shut down Presseurop on 20 December 2013, though the decision was criticised.